 Yunfeng Temple

 This temple is one of the famous Guilin temples on the southwest slope.
-It’s said to be home to Jianzhen, an eminent monk and a Buddhist during the Tang era.
-This is the person said to have introduced Japan to education and religion.
+It’s said to be home to Jianzhen, an eminent monk and Buddhist during the Tang era who is said to have introduced Japan to education and religion.

-This hill region was abode by scholars and monks in ancient times, and Jianzhen was one of the most renowned monks.
-It’s undoubtedly among the attractive features of this adorable hill.
+This hill region was home to scholars and monks in ancient times, and Jianzhen was one of the most renowned monks.
+It’s undoubtedly one of the charming hill’s features.

 Water Moon Cave

-The semi-circular Water Moon Cave has been penetrated with water over centuries.
+Over centuries, the semi-circular Water Moon Cave has been penetrated by water.
 The calm water flows beneath the arch, forming a romantic passageway.

 On still Chinese nights, a mesmerizing phenomenon occurs whereby the moon appears to be both under the water and floating on its surface.
 This happens when it’s reflected beneath the elephant’s trunk in Water Moon Cave or the Shuiyue Dong.
 The cave is 17 meters long, 9.5 meters wide, and 12 meters high.